Introduction to Transformers: an NLP Perspective: Efficient Models

 The output of the self-attention sub-layer can then be computed using

 where $\mathbf{A}$ is an $n \times n$ attention matrix or attention map

-$\mathbf{M}$ is a masking matrix that is used to prevent the model from seeing the right context words at each position, that is, for a position $i$, $M(i,j) = 0$ for $j \le i$, and $M(i,j) = -\infty$ otherwise.
-Both the time and space complexities of the self-attention sub-layer are quadratic functions of $n$\footnote{More precisely, the amount of memory used by the self-attention function is $n^2 + n \cdot d$, and so it will be dominated by the quadratic term $n^2$ if $n >> d$.}.
-Therefore, if $n$ is large, the model would be computationally expensive.
+Here, $\mathbf{M}$ is a masking matrix used to prevent the model from attending to future context at each position.
+Specifically, for a position $i$, $M(i,j) = 0$ if $j \le i$, and $M(i,j) = -\infty$ otherwise.
+Both the time and space complexity of the self-attention sub-layer scale quadratically with $n$\footnote{More precisely, the memory footprint is $n^2 + n \cdot d$, which is dominated by the $n^2$ term when $n \gg d$.}.
+As a result, standard self-attention becomes computationally prohibitive for large values of $n$.

-The usual implementation of the above model depends on dense matrix computation, for example, the dense matrix multiplications in Eqs. (\ref{eq:efficient-self-attetention-decoder-as}-\ref{eq:efficient-self-attetention-decoder-softmax}).
-One approach to reducing the amount of memory and the number of floating-point calculations in a dense computation system is to sparsify the problem.
-To do this, we assume that $\mathbf{A}$ is a sparse matrix, for example, only $\varrho \cdot n^2$ entries of $\mathbf{M}$ have non-zero values, where $\varrho$ indicates how sparse the matrix is, also called \textbf{sparsity ratio}.
-Since we only need to store these non-zero entries, the memory requirement of $\mathbf{A}$ can be reduced by using sparse matrix representations.
-Another advantage of using a sparse attention matrix is that the models of $\frac{\mathbf{Q} \mathbf{K}^{\mathrm{T}}}{\sqrt{d}}$ and $\mathbf{A} \mathbf{V}$ can be simplified, as we consider only a ``small'' number of related positions when learning a representation.
+The standard implementation of the above model relies on dense matrix computations, such as the multiplications in Eqs. (\ref{eq:efficient-self-attetention-decoder-as}) and (\ref{eq:efficient-self-attetention-decoder-softmax}).
+One common approach to reducing both memory footprint and floating-point operations is sparsification.
+By assuming $\mathbf{A}$ is a sparse matrix, only a fraction $\varrho \cdot n^2$ of its entries remain non-zero, where $\varrho$ is the \textbf{sparsity ratio}.
+Using sparse matrix representations drastically reduces memory requirements.
+Furthermore, computing $\frac{\mathbf{Q} \mathbf{K}^\top}{\sqrt{d}}$ and $\mathbf{A} \mathbf{V}$ becomes more efficient, as the model only processes a small subset of relevant positions.

 Given a position $i$, we define the \textbf{attention field} $\pi_i$ to be the set of positions that are considered in computing the representation at this position.
 We therefore only need to compute the dot-product attention between the given position $i$ and each position $j \in \pi_i$.
 This results in a sparse attention matrix $\mathbf{A}'$ where